Auburn Through the Years – Football: 1970

 If you like orange, then the 1970s were great for you.
 Auburn saw some highs – Pat Sullivan’s Heisman – and some lows – Doug Barfield’s not-so-great tenure following the greatest coach in program history.

 Barfield, while not earning the best record as a coach, was able to tweak Auburn’s aesthetic without drastically changing a lot.
-The orange jerseys are incredibly controversial today with Auburn fans, but mainly because the poor recollection of the history.
-Auburn would finish the 1970s with a 1-0-1 record in orange jerseys, and carry them in to the 1980s.
+The orange jerseys are incredibly controversial today with Auburn fans, but mainly because of the poor recollection of the history.
+Auburn would finish the 1970s with a 1-0-1 record in orange jerseys, and carry them into the 1980s.

 Check back next week as we ride along to the new decade, as Barfield ends his tenure, Pat Dye begins his, and Auburn’s uniforms transition to a very traditional style.